Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Potato and Cabbage
+Differences between potatoes and cabbage

-• Cabbage's daily need coverage for Vitamin K is 62% higher.
+• Cabbage's daily need coverage for vitamin K is 62% higher.

 The food types used in this comparison are Potatoes, flesh and skin, raw and Cabbage, raw.